Melisha1697/health-assistant/README.md

 - Pre-trained Models: Predictions are made using ML models trained offline and loaded during runtime.

-### Technologies Used
+### 🛠️ Technologies Used
-- Python: Core programming language.
+- Python: Core language for building the app and models.
-- Streamlit: For building the user interface.
+- Streamlit: Framework for building the interactive web UI.
-- scikit-learn: For creating and saving the ML models.
+- scikit-learn: Library for training and deploying ML models.
+- SQLite: Lightweight database for user management.
-- pickle: For loading pre-trained models.
+- pickle: For saving and loading pre-trained models.
-- Streamlit-Option-Menu: For sidebar navigation
+- Streamlit-Cookies-Manager: For secure session management.